midhunhk/moon-shine/README.md

 ```

 # note
-This app is based on work by Matt King's(https://github.com/mattking17) html5-node-diagram, which has been heavily edited for my need.
-I was looking for a Multi node graph implementation, but could find only single nodes.
-This project met my needs and I have edited the original files heavily in private, hence did not fork the below repo.
+This app is based on work by Matt King's(https://github.com/mattking17) html5-node-diagram repo, which has been heavily edited for my need.
+I was looking for a Multi node graph implementation, but could find only implementations with single segments between nodes.
+This project met my needs and I modified the files from that repo in private a few years ago.
+Since the modifications were large and I was not sure if my modifications would result in a reusable project, I did not fork the below repo.

 https://github.com/boundary/html5-node-diagram